-(c)
+I

 Fig. 1. (a) A conventional funnel plot centred on the pooled mean divides the chart into three, corresponding to rejection regions of one-sided tests that the effect size is greater than or is less than the pooled mean, plus a region where both tests are inconclusive. (b) A funnel plot centred on zero. (c) Generalized funnel plot, showing regions of significance for tests against the minimum meaningful effect boundaries, here shown at +/- 0.2.
 Each chart shows the same data from a meta-analysis in which the effect size is Hedges’ g and the meta-analysis outcome is depicted as a cross.